drvinceknight/Nashpy/paper.md

 # Statement of need

-Access to these algorithms is non trival, an example of this includes the modelling of healthcare decisions [@knight2017measuring] where a bespoke theoretic result was used to design a specific algorithm for the computation of equilibria.
+Access to these algorithms is non trival, an example is the modelling of healthcare decisions [@knight2017measuring] where a bespoke theoretic result was used to design a specific algorithm for the computation of equilibria.
 Accessible software would make that research more